 Eric Franco - Programmer

 Zack Schwartz - Writer

 Amy Schumacher - Writer

 I worked as the producer and lead artist, working on level design, character assets, environmental assets, UI elements, and sprites while also delegating tasks and maintaining focus.
 I created all 3D assets seen in game as well character rigs, animations, and some sound effects.
 I worked closely with the programmers and writers to create user friendly assets that fit into the world we were creating.

-My senior thesis is a first person exploration game, tasking the player with repairing The Museum of Supernatural History after the First Annual Wizarding Union Celebration.
+Halcyon Night is a first person exploration game, tasking the player with repairing The Museum of Supernatural History after the First Annual Wizarding Union Celebration.
 High spirits, strong drinks, and the arcane arts mixed in an unfortunate stew of property damage and vandalism.
 Utilizing their ability to peer through windows in time, the player must alter events and reassemble pricless artifacts.

 Currently unnamed, my senior thesis was programmed, designed, and modeled by me in Unity 2019.

 Developed for Creative Seminar, a year long thesis development class, this thesis project will be completed for mid April 2020.
 Linked below are a detailed project proposal and a work in progress demo.

 Pochemuchka is a 5 player hidden identity game played on a custom wooden board.
 Players send messages to each other by sending simple either/or questions, visualized with LED trains.
 3 players are townspeople, using a keyword to identify spies.
 The other 2 players are the spies, using a set of codewords to avoid detection.
 Townspeople must unanimously identify the spies before time runs out.

 Pochemuchka was built over 4 weeks with a team of 5.